-How to do the feather stitch.
+Learn how to stitch the feather stitch for embroidery or cross stitch projects.
 This is a hand-embroidery decorative stitch which creates a vine or branch looking line.
 This looped stitch is worked evenly with stitches alternating to the right and the left.

-One of the most basic and popular embroidery stitches
+This is one of the most basic and popular embroidery stitches.

 The following are written instructions but I think you will find the video more helpful.

 I work this stitch from the top to the bottom.

 When working this stitch imagine you have three parallel lines.
 When working with Aida fabric this is easy.
 If working with other fabrics you may want to draw three lines with tailors chalk or lightly with a pencil especially if you are just learning the stitch.

 To start bring the needle up from the back of your work at the center line.